zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 them to make the assurance claims arguments useful and related to critical properties of our system.
 Feedbacks from Dr. Gandhi also helped to make the corrections needed. <br/>

-Overall our teamwork worked hard to finalize the deliverable of this assignment.
+Overall, our teamwork worked hard to finalize the deliverable of this assignment.
 Going forward, the team would like to start the assignment early and have a more organized short team meetings.